All Episodes

 And then a mature admission that nothing's perfect.

-But one of the fallacies of the left is that they they believe that humanity is in its own existence imperfect, flawed, but that can be perfected.
+But one of the fallacies of the left is that they believe that humanity is in its own existence imperfect, flawed, but that can be perfected.

-Humanity can be perfected, but only with the power of a massive central government enforcing things, such as behavior and belief on people, and in that way you make people perfect, even if you have to force them to do things against their nature and against their will.
+And in that way, you make people perfect, even if you have to force them to do things against their nature and against their will.

-If you want to create this utopia, this perfect place, since there's going to be natural opposition, you have to stamp that out, and you have to have a massive command and control central authority, which quote unquote understands this desire for perfection, understands what the perfection is, and then how to implement it, which of course is totally fallacious.
+If you want to create this utopia, this perfect place, since there's going to be natural opposition, you have to stamp that out and you have to have a massive command and control central authority, which, quote-unquote, understands this desire for perfection, understands what the perfection is, and then how to implement it, which of course is totally fallacious.

 It simply isn't possible.